Token revocation policy

 The revocation request from the client contains the following parameters as defined in RFC 7009.

-A hint about the type of the token
+token_type_hint no A hint about the type of the token submitted for revocation.

 Authlete will assume the type of the token using the token_type_hint and look up the token of that type in its token database first.
 If no tokens of the type found, Authlete will next look up the token of the other type.
 If Authlete finds the token of either type, it will remove the token and corresponding one i.e. access token / refresh token pair.